hut/panban/README.md

 - `./panban.py -b todotxt test/todo.txt`
 - `./panban.py -b markdown test/markdown.md`
-- `./panban.py -b vtodo test/vtodo`
+- `./panban.py -b caldav test/caldav`

 You can also use this to view github issues (read-only):